Getting Started with Vite: Fast JavaScript Build Tool Setup

 npm run preview

-This serves the `dist/` folder locally.
-The preview uses the same production bundle that would be deployed — no dev server quirks slipping through.
+This serves the dist/ folder locally.
+The preview uses the same production bundle that would be deployed, so no dev server quirks slip through.

 npm install -D typescript